kuzzleio/documentation-old/api-reference/source/includes/_indexController.md

 }
 ```

-Check if the given index exists in Kuzzle storage layer.
+Checks if the given index exists in Kuzzle storage layer.

 ## getAutoRefresh